markrobinsonuzh/2019-07-01-zurich-ELIXIR-SIB/index.md

 </p>

 This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
-With the exception of a spreadsheet and shell program, all of the software and data used in the workshop are hosted on an Amazon Machine Image (AMI).
+With the exception of a spreadsheet program all of the software and data used in the workshop are hosted on an Amazon Machine Image (AMI).

 Instances will be set up for you and your instructor will supply the ip_address and password that you need to login.
+You will need an SSH client to connect to the instances.

 Please, make sure that you have the following:

 <ul>

   <li>Spreadsheet program such as Excel, or free LibreOffice.</li>
-  <li>Shell program.
-On a Mac or Linux machine, you can access a shell through a program called Terminal, which is already available on your computer.
-If you’re using Windows, you’ll need to download a separate program to access the shell, such as <a href = "https://www.putty.org/">PuTTY.</a></li>
+  <li>SSH client.
+On a Mac or Linux machine, you can access it through a program called Terminal, which is already available on your computer.
+If you’re using Windows, you’ll need to download a separate program to access the cloud instance, such as  <a href = "https://www.putty.org/">PuTTY</a>.</li>

 </ul>

-For details on how to install them, please, see section <a href = "https://datacarpentry.org/genomics-workshop/setup.html">Required additional software.</a>
+For details on how to install them, please, see section <a href = "https://datacarpentry.org/genomics-workshop/setup.html">Required additional software</a>.